Coronavirus Shutdowns Devastated Jobs, Except Wall Street and the Feds

 The catch-all category of “other services”—which includes dry-cleaners, barbers, nail salon workers, groundskeepers, and countless other services that do not get counted elsewhere—saw 884,000 layoffs in March, a 15 percent layoff rate.
 April saw this come in at 822,000, a 17.7 percent rate.

 The real estate and building sectors also suffered deep cuts.
 Unlike hospitality and leisure—where the deepest job cuts came in March—April was the cruelest month.
-Six hundred and eighteen thousand construction workers were laid off in March, 7.9 percent of the construction workforce, followed by 689,000 in April, 10.4 percent of the workforce.
+Six hundred and four thousand construction workers were laid off in March, 7.9 percent of the construction workforce, followed by 689,000 in April, 10.4 percent of the workforce.
 Real estate laid off 151,000, or 6.4 percent, in March and 200,000, 9.4 percent, in April.layoffs

 Retail shops laid off 1.2 million workers in March, 7.8 percent of workers, and 888,000 in April, another 6.6 percent.
 Normally, this would run between 200,000 and 225,000 per month.